 Day 1:

-The Coron to El Nido expedition begins with all participants meeting at a restaurant by the port where (if applicable) any pending payments are completed and there’s a first meet-and-greet with the crew.
-Then, without much delay, you head to the boat and the looks of amazement begin when you see how huge and well prepared it is.
+The Coron to El Nido expedition begins with all participants meeting at a restaurant near the port, where you can settle any outstanding balance if necessary and everyone gets to meet the crew for the first time.
+Then, without much delay, you head to the boat and everyone’s eyes widen when they see how huge and well prepared it is.

-After a welcome juice, an explanation of how everything works on board, and the one-by-one introductions of both crew and participants, the adventure begins!
+After a welcome drink, an explanation of how everything works on board, and introductions from each crew member and participant, the adventure begins!

 Atwayan Coral Garden

-Generally, over the course of this day you’ll visit some corners of Coron’s Escapade Tour and, depending on the company, some from the Ultimate Tour.
-In some cases Twin Lagoon or Kayangan Lake are included, but it’s not common, which is why we always recommend adding an extra day before or after the expedition to do the Ultimate Tour from Coron.
+Generally, over the course of this day you’ll visit some of the stops included on Coron’s Escapade Tour and, depending on the company, some stops from the Ultimate Tour.
+In some cases Twin Lagoon or Kayangan Lake are included, but it’s not common, which is why we always recommend adding an extra day before or after the expedition to take Coron’s Ultimate Tour.
 You have all the details in Island hopping in Coron.

-During the Coron–El Nido Expedition (and vice versa) you’ll make several snorkeling stops and, generally, one of the first (or last, depending on direction) will be Atwayan Coral Garden, located close to Atwayan Beach and very rarely visited by the tours, so it’s usually very quiet.
+During the Coron–El Nido expedition (and vice versa) you’ll make several snorkeling stops and, generally, one of the first (or last, depending on direction) will be Atwayan Coral Garden, located close to Atwayan Beach and rarely included on standard tours, so it’s usually very quiet.
 It’s one of our favorite coral gardens in the Philippines.
 Believe us—it’s incredible!

 CYC

-One of the little islands near Coron Town, with a lovely stretch of golden sand and perfect for a swim.
-Sometimes it’s included on the Ultimate Tour, but it’s not usual.
+This small island near Coron Town has a lovely stretch of golden sand and is perfect for swimming.
+It is occasionally included on the Ultimate Tour, although this is uncommon.

 Bulog Dos

-Now we’re fully into sailing, the scenery changes and we start to see the gorgeous islands you usually find on the Escapade Tour.
-Such is the case of Bulog Dos, which has two spectacular sandbars bathed in turquoise water and sits right next to Waling Waling, with another epic sandbar that you can reach by swimming.
+By this point, you’re well into the journey.
+The scenery changes, and you start to see the gorgeous islands you usually find on the Escapade Tour.
+Bulog Dos is a perfect example, with two spectacular sandbars bathed in turquoise water, and it sits right next to Waling Waling, with another epic sandbar that you can reach by swimming.

 Coco Beach

-A truly postcard-perfect beach, also with white sand, coconut trees, and some picturesque cabins with an elevated floor and a hammock below.
-With a bit of luck (especially if it’s one of the top El Nido–Coron expedition companies), this will be the base camp where you’ll spend the night, which will let you enjoy it a lot once everyone else leaves.
+This is a truly postcard-perfect beach with white sand, coconut trees, and some picturesque raised cabins with a hammock below.
+With a bit of luck (especially if you travel with one of the top El Nido–Coron expedition companies), this may be the base camp where you spend the night, allowing you to make the most of the beach once everyone else has left.

-At Coco Beach there are several types of cabins (some more closed than others), tables for meals, bathrooms… In short, it’s a cool camp for this adventure.
+Coco Beach has several types of cabins (some more enclosed than others), dining tables, bathrooms, and other basic facilities.
+In short, it’s a great base for this kind of adventure.

 If Coco Beach isn’t available, many Coron–El Nido expeditions stop at Banana Island, which is equally wonderful.